Strategy and performance

-- Overall responsibility for sustainability remains with the Vice-Chancellor, who reports on the agreed annual Key Performance Indicators for sustainability
+- Overall responsibility remains with the Vice-Chancellor, who reports to Council on agreed institutional Key Performance Indicators for sustainability

 - University Council receive the annual sustainability report, provide input on sustainability matters and have a nominated champion to raise critical issues

 - The Director of Sustainability holds responsibility for delivery of the sustainability strategy, leads the sustainability team and delivers the annual sustainability report to the executive group for review and discussion (University Executive Committee)

-- The wider senior management team (University Management Forum) are involved in strategic discussions of cross-cutting issues and progress action on specific policies and plans in their areas
+- The wider senior management team (University Management Forum) are involved in strategic discussions of cross-cutting issues and progress action on specific policies and plans relevant to their areas

 ISO 14001:2015 accreditation

 Our sustainability governance system and operation of our environmental management system (EMS) are accredited through ISO 14001: 2015.
 The assurance process provides external oversight of how we deliver against our policies and plans relevant to sustainability and how we identify the risks and impacts that matter most to our key stakeholders.

 The scope of our EMS covers the whole university estate – our 4 campuses at Park, Francis Close Hall, Hardwick and Oxstalls – plus all areas of business, both campus operations and academic activities.
 Performance on the SMART targets against our EMS objectives and the goals of our Sustainability Strategy goals, is reviewed annually with oversight from the Dean of Academic Development as the executive lead on sustainability and is formally recorded in our Annual Sustainability Report.